liuzhengqi1996/math452/intro.md

-# Welcome to your Jupyter Book
+# Welcome to Math 452

-This is a small sample book to give you a feel for how book content is structured.

-:::{note}
-Here is a note!
+This is a online textbook of Math 452.

+:::{Course information}
+Instuctor: Jinchao Xu
 :::

-And here is a code block:
+Attention:
 ```
-e = mc^2
+This textbook is still under construction
 ```

-Check out the content pages bundled with this sample book to see more.